Everyplay/everyplay-air-sdk/README.md

 Adobe AIR and platform specific changes (if any) are separated

+## AIR 2110-1530 - Feb 15th 2016

+### iOS v2.1.1 - Jan 27th 2016 (build 2110)

+  Fixed application freezing when returning from background on iOS when using OpenGL ES

+  Fixed compilation to work with xCode6

+### Android 1.5.3 - Jan 27th 2016 (build 1530)

+  Fixed a regression that caused flickering on some devices when using HUD-less recording

+### iOS v2.1 - Dec 21st 2015 (build 2100)

+  Internal refactoring of all graphics related code

+  Now defaults to 60fps recording, previously optional

+  Improved frame synchronization

+  Improved view transition controller logic

+  GLES: Added additional graphics state validation to see if recording content can cause problems, like black screen happening while recording.
+Fixes SpriteKit behaviour on iOS 9 when used with GLES

+  Improved audio related handling with pausing/resuming recording in cases where there are no audio sources to record

+### Android v1.5.2 - Dec 21st 2015 (build 1520)

+  Fixes an audio related crash with FMODAudioDevice

 ## AIR 2010-1510 - Nov 10th 2015

 ### iOS v2.0.1 - Oct 9th 2015 (build 2010)